How to Calculate the Fair Market Rent for Your Unit

 There will be a maximum amount you will be able to charge for your rental based on a number of different factors.
 These factors can include:

 - Location: The location of your unit plays a huge part in setting the rent.
 If your property is located in a desirable town, you can charge more.
 If your property is located in the best school district in the town, you may be able to get an even higher rent.
-Two units which are only two blocks away from each other can command very different rents because they are in different towns or in different school districts.
+Two units that are only two blocks away from each other can command very different rents because they are in different towns or in different school districts.

 - Size: There will be a maximum amount you will be able to charge based on the square footage and number of bedrooms and bathrooms your unit has.